How to Sort in Excel

 You can easily sort your Excel data by text, numbers, date and time, or by cell and font color on one or more columns as well as rows.

 Sorting Data helps in organizing or arranging the data in a specified order to find values quickly.
-You can sort a range or table of data by text, numbers, dates, and times on one or more columns.
+In Excel, you can sort a range or table based on texts, numbers, dates, and time on one or more columns.
 You can also sort data on basis of cell color, font color, or custom formatting icon.

 Excel has several advanced in-built sorting options to help with data management.
 In this article, we will discuss the various methods of sorting data in a specified order as well as various criteria.

 Sorting Data in Excel

 Before you sort your data, you must choose whether if you want to sort the entire worksheet or just a cell range.